-WDBC’s charter members, Brown & Caldwell, CH2M, CDM Smith, Carollo Engineers, Earth Tech (now AECOM), and HDR, all shared the belief that an organization pursuing this mission would be the most effective mechanism to provide urgently needed education programs and best practices about design-build and CMAR delivery for water and wastewater projects.
-Today’s membership is even stronger with the addition of industry thought leaders Arcadis, Black & Veatch, Haskell, Kiewit, OBG and Parsons [see board member information].
+WDBC’s charter members, Brown & Caldwell, CH2M (now Jacobs), CDM Smith, Carollo Engineers, Earth Tech (now AECOM), and HDR, all shared the belief that an organization pursuing this mission would be the most effective mechanism to provide urgently needed education programs and best practices about design-build and CMAR delivery for water and wastewater projects.
+Today’s membership is even stronger with the addition of industry thought leaders Arcadis, Black & Veatch, Burns & McDonnell, Garney, Haskell, Kiewit, OBG, Part of Ramboll, Parsons, Stantec, Tesco Controls, and The Walsh Group.

 2017 Strategic Goals